 Security and Safety

-• Plan your routes - do this both when on foot and in vehicles to avoid ending up in dodgy areas or stuck down dead ends.
+• Plan your routes - do this both when on foot and in vehicles to avoid ending up in unsavory areas or stuck down dead ends.

 • Try to blend in - tourists are a prime target for thieves, especially in congregation areas such as bus/train stations and airports, nothing screams tourist like someone wearing a floral shirt with multiple cameras hanging off them and holding a map looking lost.

-• Politely decline help - people will offer to carry things for you, drive you to your hotel, sell you things, show you something interesting or just beg for money, it can be overwhelming at times but politely say no and remain aware of your surroundings, is there someone quietly blending in behind you whilst some loud distracts you.
+• Politely decline help - people will offer to carry things for you, drive you to your hotel, sell you things, show you something interesting or just beg for money, it can be overwhelming at times but politely say no and remain aware of your surroundings, is there someone quietly blending in behind you whilst someone loud distracts you?

 • Don't travel after dark - this one is important, thieves operate under the cover of darkness and being on the road after dark, especially in a marked rental car, makes you a target for hijacking or kidnapping.
-We knew this, but after an error of judgement we ended up on the highway long after dark chasing somewhere to stay, shortly after passing through a town a car pulled alongside on a slow uphill drag and asked us to stop and talk to them, luckily in this instance a stern 'no' and a burst of acceleration was enough to get them to stop and turn around, but we appreciate how dangerous this situation could have turned out to be.
+We knew this, but after an error of judgement we ended up on the highway long after dark chasing somewhere to stay, shortly after passing through a town a car pulled alongside on a slow uphill drag and tried to get us to stop, luckily in this instance some expletives and a burst of acceleration was enough to get them to stop and turn around, but we appreciate how dangerous this situation could have turned out to be.
 The bottom line is plan your route so you get to camp in good time and daylight.

 • Keep your car well fuelled and maintained - breaking down on the highway can leave you open to the same dangers as outlined above, check your oil and fluids daily as well as a general vehicle health check (tyres, wheel nuts, suspension springs/dampers).